fdfdsfadf/justgames/games/DISABLEDSCREEN/README.md

-# CAT NITRO IS DISABLED until exams are over
+# CAT NITRO IS DISABLED 1 week before exams until exams are over

 It has been decided to make the unlitmate decision to disable cat nitro for the week before exams have start.